Analysis of the Xiaomi 12T Pro in depth and opinion - How smart Technology changing lives

 In practice, the Xiaomi 12T Pro offers good nuanced sound, although I would not recommend enjoying music using these speakers.
 However, it is a good companion when watching videos or playing games on mobile.

-The Xiaomi 12T Pro does not incorporate a 3.5 mm connector, so if you are used to listening to music with headphones you will have to resort to a USB-C to 3.5 mm adapter, headphones with a USB-C connector or with a Bluetooth connection.
+The Xiaomi 12T Pro does not include a 3.5 mm connector , so if you are used to listening to music with headphones you will have to resort to a USB-C to 3.5 mm adapter, headphones with a USB-C connector or with a Bluetooth connection.

 In this respect, the Xiaomi 12T Pro is compatible with SBC, AAC, aptX, aptX HD, aptX Adaptive, AptX TWS+, LDAC and LDHC codecs.

 Focusing on the software, the music player app has several tabs: Recent, Favorites and Playlists.
-We can also display music by songs, artists, albums, and folders, as well as sort songs by date, name, or number of plays.
+We can also show the music by songs, artists, albums and folders , as well as order the songs by date, name or number of reproductions.

 It is possible to hide short or small audio files (which are usually notification tones or app sounds) and filter folders.
 It is also possible to apply sound effects thanks to an equalizer and it has presets for certain types of headphones.